Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #26.
 Self-control: Exercising restraint to make positive decisions.

 #27.
 Self-motivation/inspiration: Finding motivation within oneself to stay focused on goals despite setbacks.

 #28.
 Use open body language: Smiling, maintaining eye contact, and having an inviting stance.

 #29.
 Approach people with kindness: Offer a warm greeting and use polite words.

 #30.
-Express interest in others: Ask questions about them so you can learn more.
+Express interest in others: Ask questions about them to learn more.